 “Great program for new citizens to area and employees of agencies that interact with the city government."

-- Prior to the start of the program, you will receive the complete program schedule with meeting locations via email.
+- Prior to the start of the program, you will receive the final program schedule with meeting locations via email.

 - INSIGHT alumni are welcome to participate during any portion of the academy at any time.

-- NOTE: Because these activities create obligations for City personnel, we ask that you make every reasonable effort to attend all scheduled events.
+- Because these activities create obligations for City personnel, we ask that you make every reasonable effort to attend all scheduled events.
+Attendance policy: Participants who are absent for more than two regular sessions will be removed from the program.

 “If I were Emperor of Winchester, I would make this program mandatory.”